Hi. I’m Catherine Price.

 Lastly, I have a lot of interests that don’t necessarily fit into neat boxes.
 For example:

 Travel, experiments, and trying new things: I love traveling, trying new things, and writing personal essays about my adventures—so you can expect some “Grab Bag” posts as well, including some pieces I wrote when my husband and I spent seven months traveling the world before settling down (we thought of it as our “pretirement”), and essays from a collection that I wrote in grad school called “Uncomfortable Experiences of Personal Growth,” some of which apparently were so uncomfortable that no one wanted to publish them.
 (I thought they were funny?)
 I’ve also done many odd things in my life that I have I subsequently written about, such as worm composting, forcing my husband to attend a Lithuanian water aerobics class, and spending a week only consuming things that I had Vitamixed.
 And then there was that one time my husband and I ate roadkill.
-(Like I said: I’m curious.)
+(Like I said: I’m a curious person.)

 To scrolling less and living more,